pablovegan/Python-tips-tools/README.md

 - GitHub Pull requests and issues
 - autoDocstring

-One last tip: you can hide cache folders from the file explorer in `Settings -> Files: Exclude`.
+One tip for VSCode: you can hide cache folders from the file explorer in `Settings -> Files: Exclude`.

 ## Python basics